Costa Rica: Volcanoes & Rivers

 We'll experience the intimate nature of the rainforest as we raft right through it on the river.
 No experience is necessary.
 The water is warm, the cascading waterfalls sound musical, and the animals and tropical birds that we should see are amazing.
 There are even jaguars in these parts, but we will more likely hear these nocturnal animals than see them.
 0 miles.

-DAY 5: Today’s beautiful ride takes us around the Arenal Volcano on dirt roads.
+DAY 5: After a wonderful breakfast, it's back on our bikes to go around the Arenal Volcano.
 We’ll pedal beside rivers and creeks to the sounds of Costa Rica’s raucous howler monkeys and magnificent birds.
 Look for the beautifully colorful Toucan, which you should recognize from the cover of Fruit Loop boxes.
-After a picnic lunch, we’ll visit the hot springs at Guayabo near the Miravalles Volcano – our fourth volcano of the tour - and finish the day with a cooking class!
-15 miles - 3 hours cycling.
+After a picnic lunch, we’ll visit the hot springs at Guayabo near the Miravalles Volcano – our fourth volcano of the tour.
+Then we'll spend some time before dinner in a cooking class learning to make our own tortillas!
+15 miles - 4 hours cycling.

 DAY 6: After a morning soak, we’ll depart for another ride along dirt back roads in the valley between two volcanoes – Miravalles and Rincon de la Vieja.
 We’ll cycle through the midst of the tropical rainforest, and should catch a glimpse of the ocean in the distance.
 16 miles - 4 hours cycling.